bhavyasruthi/JDBC-Sample-Project/README.md

 # JDBC-Sample-Project
-Sample Project for using JDBC to connect to the database Oracle
+Sample Project to connect to the database and perform Signup, login operations using JDBC.

+### Project Workflow :
+web.xml ->

+### web.xml :
+It is deployment descriptor of the project.
+LoginValidation Servlet is mapped in this file.

+###